argosopentech/argos-train/README.md

 sudo docker cp cuda:/root/onmt-models/<sl>_<tl>.argosmodel .
 ```
 - Run ```export_checkpoint.sh``` to export a zip archive of your averaged OpenNMT checkpoints and files for sentencepiece tokenization. ```reset_packaging.sh``` deletes everything generated while packaging, but unlike ```reset.sh``` leaves your trained models intact.
+- Screen can be useful to train models on a remote server without maintaining a ssh connection. `screen` to start, `Ctrl-A d` to detach, and `screen -r` to re-attach/

 # Troubleshooting
 - If you're running out of GPU memory reduce `batch_size` in `config.yml`